 Reaction & Thoughts:

-“Didn’t you notice a powerful and obnoxious odor of mendacity in this room?” — Burl Ives as Big Daddy.
+“Didn’t you notice a powerful and obnoxious odor of mendacity in this room?”

 All transitions from the stage to the celluloid are a real challenge.
 Such adaptations’ effectiveness relies on transforming a piece from a medium based on dialogue and acting to a medium that is primarily visual.
 This adaptation of Tennessee Williams’s award-winning play Cat on the Hot Tin Roof is no exception.
 Luckily, director-writer Richard Brooks (Elmer Gantry and Looking for Mr. Goodbar) finds the perfect middle point — he manages to create a film that is visually satisfying yet still remains full of great expository dialogue and powerful performances.